 If you’ve found yourself in a situation with bad credit, you’re not alone.
 In fact, the average credit score among Canadians is around 600, which falls squarely in the middle of the “fair credit” range (560 to 659).
 That means everything from applying for a mortgage to getting another credit card becomes a lot more difficult.

 The good news?
 There’s no minimum credit score needed to lease a vehicle in Ontario.
 Yes, you can lease a car with bad credit.
 But the lower your credit rating the more difficult it can be to find a dealer that will approve you.
-You may need to take some extra steps along the way, such as securing a co-signer or offering a larger down payment, but leasing a car with bad credit is entirely possible.
+You may need to take some extra steps along the way, such as securing a co-signer or offering a larger down payment.